Package insert / prescribing information

 Microbiology: Pyrimethamine is a folic acid antagonist and the rationale for its therapeutic action is based on the differential requirement between host and parasite for nucleic acid precursors involved in growth.
 This activity is highly selective against Toxoplasma gondii.

-Treatment of Toxoplasmosis: Pyrimethamine is indicated for the treatment of toxoplasmosis when used conjointly with a sulfonamide, since synergism exists with this combination.
+Treatment of Toxoplasmosis: Pyrimethamine tablets are indicated for the treatment of toxoplasmosis when used conjointly with a sulfonamide, since synergism exists with this combination.

-Use of Pyrimethamine is contraindicated in patients with known hypersensitivity to Pyrimethamine or to any component of the formulation.
+Use of Pyrimethamine tablets are contraindicated in patients with known hypersensitivity to Pyrimethamine or to any component of the formulation.
 Use of the drug is also contraindicated in patients with documented megaloblastic anemia due to folate deficiency.

 The dosage of Pyrimethamine required for the treatment of toxoplasmosis has a narrow therapeutic window.
 If signs of folate deficiency develop (see ADVERSE REACTIONS), reduce the dosage or discontinue the drug according to the response of the patient.
-Folinic acid (leucovorin) should be administered in a dosage of 5 to 15 mg daily (orally, IV, or IM) until normal hematopoiesis is restored.
+Folinic acid (leucovorin) should be administered in a dosage of 5 to 15 mg daily (orally, intravenous, or intramuscular) until normal hematopoiesis is restored.

 Data in 2 humans indicate that Pyrimethamine may be carcinogenic; a 51-year-old female who developed chronic granulocytic leukemia after taking Pyrimethamine for 2 years for toxoplasmosis3 and a 56-year-old patient who developed reticulum cell sarcoma after 14 months of Pyrimethamine for toxoplasmosis.4